csae1152/SamzaHivePigNeo4J/README.md

 The first benefit is practical: there is another team of smart people working on the execution framework.
 YARN is developing at a rapid pace, and already supports a rich set of features around resource quotas and security.
 This allows you to control what portion of the cluster is allocated to which users and groups, and also control the resource utilization on individual nodes (CPU, memory, etc) via cgroups.
 YARN is run at massive scale to support Hadoop and will likely become an ubiquitous layer.
 Since Samza runs entirely through YARN, there are no separate daemons or masters to run beyond the YARN cluster itself.
 In other words, if you already have Kafka and YARN, you don’t need to install anything in order to run Samza jobs.

+Secondly, our integration with YARN is completely componentized.
+It exists in a separate package, and the main Samza framework does not depend on it at build time.
+This means that YARN can be replaced with other virtualization frameworks — in particular, we are interested in adding direct AWS integration.
+Many companies run in AWS which is itself a virtualization framework, which for Samza’s purposes is equivalent to YARN: it allows you to create and destroy virtual “container” machines and guarantees fixed resources for these containers.
+Since stream processing jobs are long-running, it is a bit silly to run a YARN cluster inside AWS and then schedule individual jobs within this cluster.
+Instead, a more sensible approach would be to directly allocate a set of EC2 instances for your jobs.

+We think there will be a lot of innovation both in open source virtualization frameworks like Mesos and YARN and in commercial cloud providers like Amazon, so it makes sense to integrate with them.